baldengineer/bit-preserve/Commodore/C64/251469/readme.md

  0) Work on issues from issue list (below).
  0) Clean up layouts where possible.
 Specifically the main sheet and the RF modulator needs some TLC.
  0) QA by matching service manual BOM 1-to-1 with BOM from KiCad.
+ 0) Re-check KiCad symbol pin numbering on DIN symbols match those of the service manual.
  0) Invite 3rd party reviews to further increase confidence in correctness.

 ### Issues